-In general, you must have given over half the dependent's support in 1995.
+In general, you must have given over half the dependent's support for the year.
 If you file a joint return, the support could have come from you or your spouse.
 Even if you did not give over half the dependent's support, you will be treated as having given over half the support if you meet the tests explained later under Multiple Support Agreement.

-If you are divorced or separated and you or the other parent, or both together, gave over half your child's support in 1995, the support test for your child may be based on a special rule.
+If you are divorced or separated and you or the other parent, or both together, gave over half your child's support for the year, the support test for your child may be based on a special rule.
 See Children of Divorced or Separated Parents, later.